Your search is our priority.

 Being involved in law enforcement provided me with a lot of great opportunities to serve the public in a variety of ways and I discovered I didn’t want to stop helping people or being involved in the community after my shift was over, so I joined the Mohave Valley Chamber of Commerce.
 I soon became a community leader on the board of directors and eventually became president of the board of directors in 2007.
 I earned a legal management degree in 1993, a liberal arts and sciences degree in 2005 and my criminal justice degree in 2008.

 My law enforcement career was cut short when I was involved in a head-on collision while on duty.
 I suffered severe injuries which prevented my return to duty and I had to medically retire.
 After my accident, I tried doing something else for a few years and found it wasn’t filling my need to serve my community and do what I love.
-I am Debra’s administrative assistant and maintain files and court dates on defendants out on bond.
-I fingerprint applicants, install court ordered intoxilyzer devices on DUI defendant vehicles and any other duties that assist in the success of Allen Investigations.
+I am Debra’s administrative assistant and am learning the bail bond system and the administrative duties required in a very busy private investigation and bail bond office.